TechYZ-Software-Solutions-Pvt-Ltd/fitness-facility-finder/testing/MOBILE_TESTING.md

 # 📱 Mobile Responsiveness Testing Guide

 This guide helps you test the mobile responsiveness of your Fitness Facility Finder application.
+The app is fully optimized for mobile devices with responsive design and touch-friendly interfaces.

 ## 🧪 Testing Methods